Altinn/altinn-studio-docs/content/terms/_index.md

 ## Instance

 An instance of an application for a specific instance owner is represented as an object.
-Is created by application owner or instance owner.
+Is created by organisation or instance owner.
-It contains information of the formdata and attachements stored associated with the instance.
+It contains information of the formdata and attachments stored associated with the instance.

 deprecated term: ~~ReporteeElement~~

 ## Instance Owner

-The person or entity that is responsible for submitting an instance of an application to an application owner.
+The person or entity that is responsible for submitting an instance of an application to an organisation.

 deprecated term: ~~Reportee~~